cheap-glitch/mi-cron/README.md

  * year field
  * `@reboot`

-Returns an  object with  all possible  values for  each fields  (minutes, hours, days, months  and days  of week),  or `undefined` if  the expression  is invalid (wrong syntax, unsupported instruction, impossible range, etc).
+Returns an object with all possible values for each field (minutes, hours, days, months and days of the week), or `undefined` if the expression is invalid (wrong syntax, unsupported instruction, impossible range, etc).

-Example:
 ```javascript
 const { parseCron } = require('mi-cron');